IITBRacing/CAN-AtMega/README.md

 the only change made was, while mapping the sensor data to buffer bites of CAN message,

 we made changes according our convetional encoding method.

+Board is compatible with 6 Analog pins but as 8 bits can maximum take 5 sensors data we ommited 6th buffer sensors data in CAN message

 > This code isn't tested yet